amit-saraff/simpleDM/README.md

 | `numberOfUsers` | how many users to simulate |
 | `eventNames` | a list of possible event names to choose |

-most interesting is the `properties` object; it is not required but allows for more interactions recipies.
+most interesting is the `properties` object; it is not required but allows for more unique recipies.

 the `properties` object will accept keys with a value of an array `[]` or function `()=>{}`